haroldtreen/haroldtreen.github.io/_posts/2016-11-21-recurse-center-week-8.md

 #### **Caffeine Addiction**

-Having alright switched to a night schedule, coding 24 hours straight for the Hackathon seemed like a fun idea.
+Having already switched to a night schedule, coding 24 hours straight for the Hackathon seemed like a fun idea.
 Unfortunately, it became an idea fueled by large amounts of caffeine.
 I drank a ton of Club-Mate and coffee over the course of the night.

 The day after the Hackathon I decided to skip all coffee.
 By the evening I had a massive migraine and became very nauseous.
 Stupid caffeine!